In-Memory-Computing/DNN-NeuroSim/README.md

   ```
 - Sub array size
   ```
+  numRowSubArray = 128;               // # of rows in single subArray
+  numColSubArray = 128;               // # of columns in single subArray
   ```
 - SRAM parameters
   ```
+  heightInFeatureSizeSRAM = 8;        // SRAM Cell height in feature size widthInFeatureSizeSRAM = 20;        // SRAM Cell width in feature size widthSRAMCellNMOS = 2.08;
+  widthSRAMCellPMOS = 1.23;
+  widthAccessCMOS = 1.31;
+  minSenseVoltage = 0.1;
   ```
 - Parameters for analog synaptic devices
   ```
+  heightInFeatureSize1T1R = 4;          // 1T1R Cell height in feature size
+  widthInFeatureSize1T1R = 4;           // 1T1R Cell width in feature size
+  heightInFeatureSizeCrossbar = 2;      // Crossbar Cell height in feature size widthInFeatureSizeCrossbar = 2;       // Crossbar Cell width in feature size resistanceOn = 240e3;                 // Ron resistance at Vr in the reported measurement resistanceOff = 240e3*100;            // Roff resistance at Vr in the reported measurement gateCapFeFET = 2.1717e-18;	      // Gate capacitance of FeFET (F) polarization = 20;                    // polarization of FeFET (uC/cm^2)
+  writePulseWidth = 50e-9;
+  nonlinearIV = false; 		     // This option is to consider I-V nonlinearity in cross-point array nonlinearity = 10; 		     // This is the nonlinearity for the current ratio at Vw and Vw/2
   ```
 - Design options for on-chip training
   ```
+  trainingEstimation = true; 	    // false: only run estimation for inference chip batchSize = 200;                    // batchSize in training numIteration = 250;                 // num of iteration for one epoch numRowSubArrayWG = 128;             // # of rows of single SRAM subArray in "gradient calculation of weight" numColSubArrayWG = 128;             // # of columns of single SRAM subArray in "gradient calculation of weight" numRowMuxedAG = 8;                  // How many columns share 1 ADC (for Transpose array) in transpose subarray (gradient calculation of activation) levelOutputAG = 64;                 // # of levels of the multilevelSenseAmp output, in transpose subarray numRowMuxedWG = 8;                  // How many columns share 1 ADC (for Transpose array) in gradient calculation of weight levelOutputWG = 16;                 // # of levels of the multilevelSenseAmp output, in gradient calculation of weight
   ```

 ## Results